About Us

 1943: The Carson Legacy Begins in Los Angeles

-1895, October 31: Dean Carson (First Generation) was born in Washburn, Wisconsin.
-He served in World War I. After the war he moved to Los Angeles and then settled in Lynwood, California, owning a heavy equipment rental company and a sign painting business.
-In 1943, Dean Carson (First Generation), encouraged by his son David (Second Generation) and City Councilman Cliff Schorck, applied for and was granted a twenty-five-year franchise to operate a bus route within Lynwood.
-However, during World War II, buses were severely rationed.
-It was not until November 1945 that the Carsons were able to obtain their first two buses.
+In 1943, encouraged by his son David Carson and City Councilman Cliff Schorck, Dean applied for and was granted a twenty-five-year franchise to operate a bus route within Lynwood.
+However, buses were severely rationed during World War II, and the Carsons were not able to obtain their first two buses until November 1945.

 02